Warner Bros. Games: Warner Bros. Interactive Entertainment

 In December 2006, WBIE entered in a North American distribution deal with British game publisher Codemasters.
 Also within that month, Warner Bros.
 Games invested a 10.3% stake in SCi Entertainment, the owner of Eidos Interactive.
 The deal also included a licensing deal for Eidos to develop and publish titles based on select DC Comics properties (Comic book Batman and Legion of Super Heroes), Looney Tunes (including Loonatics Unleashed), Hanna-Barbera and The O.C..

-In 2007, they implemented a five-year plan, the goal of which was to expand in the video game industry and included the acquisition of studios for internal development and the creation of a studio (WB Games) in the Seattle area that will run all the games published and developed by the company; the first acquisition under this plan was Britain's TT Games that same year, for £100 million.
+In 2007, it implemented a five-year plan, the goal of which was to expand in the video game industry and included the acquisition of studios for internal development and the creation of a studio (WB Games) in the Seattle area that will run all the games published and developed by the company; the first acquisition under this plan was Britain's TT Games that same year, for £100 million.
 The deal included the publishing division of the company, developers Traveller's Tales and TT Fusion, motion capture studio TT Centroid, and animation studio TT Animation.

 In April 2008, Warner Bros. announced that it had increased its stake in SCi Entertainment to 35%, allowing WBIE to distribute Eidos Interactive titles in North America.
-On December 15, 2008, shortly after SCi changed their name to Eidos plc, Warner acquired a total of 10 million shares of the company, raising its owned amount to 19.92%, after an agreement which prevented Time Warner from acquiring more shares was scrapped one month earlier.
+On December 15, 2008, shortly after SCi changed its name to Eidos plc, Warner acquired a total of 10 million shares of the company, raising its owned amount to 19.92%, after an agreement which prevented Time Warner from acquiring more shares was scrapped one month earlier.
 On January 28, 2009, The Hollywood Reporter reported the deal also gave Warner the rights of the Tomb Raider film series, previously owned by Paramount Pictures.
 On February 12, 2009, Warner Bros. backed Square Enix's acquisition offer worth £84.3 million for Eidos plc as majority stakeholder.